-Editor’s Note (11/23/2017): This article was originally published on November 23, 2016 following one of the most polarizing presidential races in modern American history.
-A year later, it is being resurfaced to address the political divide that remains in the country since the election.
+Editor’s Note (11/21/2018): This article was originally published on November 23, 2016 following one of the most polarizing presidential races in modern American history.
+It is being resurfaced to address the political divide that remains in the country since the election.

 This holiday season, I’m reminded of a scene from 30 Rock in which Tina Fey’s character Liz Lemon, alone on Valentine’s Day and high on post-dental-surgery painkillers, says to the camera, “Happy Valentine’s Day, no one!”
 That feels about right: Happy Thanksgiving, no one.
 Someone said to me the other day that the new Civil War isn’t being fought out in the fields, but around the dinner table.
 In addition to the usual holiday weirdness and misunderstandings, this year we can add post-election fear, depression, glee and/or white-hot political rage to the turkey-day spread.
 (Which reminds me: if you haven’t watched Saturday Night Live’s “Thanksgiving Miracle” sketch from last year lately, or seen the new Holderness Family song parody, do yourself a favor.)